jkear/jkear/README.md

 - 👋 Hi, I’m @jkear
 - 👀 I’m interested in music, web dev, cool apps
-- 🌱 I’m currently learning javascript, react, node.js, Machine Learning & more
+- 🌱 I’m currently learning javascript, react, node.js, Machine Learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: jordankearfot@gmail.com

 <!---
 jkear/jkear is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.